hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 Each HIP should have the following parts/sections:

-1. Preamble -- RFC 822 style headers containing meta-data about the HIP, including the HIP number, a short descriptive title (limited to a maximum of 44 characters), the names and, optionally, the contact info for each author, etc.
+1. Preamble -- RFC 822 style headers containing meta-data about the HIP, including the HIP number, a short descriptive title (limited to a maximum of 44 characters), the names and, optionally, the contact info for each author, etc. The header items each should start with a new line and be wrapped in `---` symbols to format the preamble as a table and allow static site generators such as Jekyll use it as parameters for the page generation.

 2. Abstract -- a short (~200 word) description of the technical issue being addressed.